 Malibu, California 90265

-Malibu Lumber Yard, once the site of a hardware store and lumber yard, is now a unique 30,000 square foot upscale retail redevelopment and iconic, art-driven destination for all ages in the commercial center of Malibu.
-Developed in a city with strict environmental regulations regarding water quality and stormwater runoff, this mall is equipped to treat 100% of the stormwater and wastewater on the site,contributing to the protection of the nearby estuary habitat and surf destinations.
-With a focus on water conservation, stormwater treatment and reduction of heat island effect, the project communicates a clear message that sustainable design is comfortable, beautiful and fun.
+Malibu Lumber Yard, once the site of a hardware store and lumber yard, is a unique 30,000-sf upscale retail redevelopment and art-driven destination for all ages in the commercial center of Malibu.
+Developed in a city with strict environmental regulations regarding water quality and stormwater runoff, the site is equipped to treat 100% of stormwater and wastewater on the site,contributing to the protection of the nearby estuary habitat and surfing destinations.
+With a focus on water conservation, stormwater treatment, and the reduction of urban heat island effect, the project communicates a clear message that sustainable design can be comfortable, beautiful, and fun.

-- Precast concrete pavers, planters, permeable asphalt and a courtyard deck built over gravel beds reduce the impervious surface area of the site by 75%, even with the addition of new building area.
+- Precast concrete pavers, planters, permeable asphalt, and a courtyard deck built over gravel beds reduce the impervious surface area of the site by 75%, even with the additional new building footprint.

-- Rain water falling on the rooftop is directed through a roof drain to under the courtyard deck onto the grade that slopes into the bioswale.
+- Rainwater falling on the rooftop is directed through a roof drain to under the courtyard deck and into the bioswale.

-- The irrigation system tailors water supply by hydrozone to ensure that plants receive only as much water as they need to grow in a healthy manner.
+- The irrigation system tailors water supply to each hydrozone to ensure that plants receive only as much water as they need to grow in a healthy manner.

 - 100% of water used for irrigation is reclaimed water purchased from the Las Virgines Municipal Water District.

-- Light-colored permeable pavers, natural-colored permeable concrete and planted areas reduce the heat island effect and energy needed for building air-conditioning.
+- Light-colored permeable pavers, natural-colored permeable concrete, and planted areas reduce the urban heat island effect and the energy needed for building air-conditioning.

 Situated adjacent to the Malibu Creek watershed terminus, the combined program and project site presented a tremendous challenge to address water quality requirements in an evolving regulatory environment.
-The City of Malibu had enacted a moratorium on new development to solve waste water and runoff water quality issues in critical habitat areas.
-Though Malibu Lumber Yard was considered a redevelopment, it was held to much higher scrutiny on water management because of the regulatory environment during the design, entitlement and construction of the project.
+The City of Malibu had enacted a moratorium on new development to solve wastewater and runoff water quality issues in critical habitat areas.
+Though Malibu Lumber Yard was considered a redevelopment, it was held to much higher standards on water management because of the regulatory environment during the design, entitlement, and construction of the project.

 To meet the various regulatory requirements, the team set out to establish Malibu Lumber Yard as a fully self-contained water management project.
-This involved incorporating innovative water conservation measures, including a low water-use plant palette, low-flow faucets and toilets and waterless urinals, as well as the use of municipal reclaimed water.
+This involved incorporating innovative water conservation measures, including a low water-use plant palette; low-flow faucets, toilets, and waterless urinals; and the use of municipal reclaimed water.
 All project wastewater is treated using an advanced onsite wastewater treatment system.
 Stormwater and site runoff are captured and filtered in a system of bioswales and gravel filtration beds under paving before being discharged to the municipal system.

-- The permeable paving was more costly than traditional asphalt or cast in place concrete (70,000 square feet at $2.00 per square foot premium), which was offset by the savings of what would have required a conventional drainage system and CDS unit (approximately $150,000).
+- The permeable paving was more costly than traditional asphalt or cast in place concrete ($140,000 - 70,000 sf at an additional $2 per sf), which was offset by the savings of what would a conventional drainage system and CDS unit would have cost (approximately $150,000).